What is an account balance in Forex?

 Actions That Take Place During a Rollover Period

 During this rollover period, a swap fee will be charged to your account.
-The amount will either be a plus or minus to your account balance at the end of each trading session.
+The amount will either be a plus or a minus to your account balance at the end of each trading session.
 The swap fees are minimal, but they do add up over time.
-Experienced traders have balance protection attached to their trading account.
+Experienced traders have balance protection attached to their trading accounts.
 It protects them from losing more money than originally deposited into their account.
 Over time, an account holder will have to deposit money into their account to cover any losses before they can open another open position.

 Disclaimer: All information provided here is intended solely for study purposes related to trading financial markets and does not serve in any way as a specific investment recommendation, business recommendation, investment opportunity, analysis, or similar general recommendation regarding the trading of investment instruments.
 The content, in its entirety or parts, is the sole opinion of SurgeTrader and is intended for educational purposes only.
 The historical results and/or track record does not imply that the same progress is replicable and does not guarantee profits or future profitable trading records or any promises whatsoever.
 Trading in financial markets is a high-risk activity and it is advised not to risk more than one can afford to lose.